-We mobilize our disaster relief volunteers and our network of local and global nonprofit, corporate, church, and logistic partners when disasters strike.
+We mobilize our disaster relief volunteers and our network of local and global nonprofits, corporate, church, and logistics partners when disasters strike.

 Acting fast before, during, and after an emergency and collaborating creatively with diverse partners has meant we can assist the vulnerable when some of the greatest disasters strike.

-We build the capacity of our local staff, volunteers, and partners to respond quickly and efficiently and work with impacted communities to help them build back better and become more resilient.
+We also build the capacity of our local staff and volunteers to respond quickly and efficiently and work with impacted communities to help them build back better and become more resilient.